 UTC: Obtained by following the steps above.

 StreetAddress, City, and State: Enter in location address with single spaces between the street number, street name, and street type (ex: Avenue, Boulevard, Drive, Lane, etc).
 Spell out street type

+Spell out street numbers (Fifth) unless the number is greater than 99. i.e, 104th Street

+If a range of addresses is entered on the location log and these cannot be narrowed down, select the first address number

 City